hazelcast/hazelcast/docs/design/sql/02-operator-interface.md

 In databases, SQL queries are typically represented in a form of operator tree, called **Volcano Model**, introduced in Goetz Graefe seminal paper [[1]].

-In this document, we describe the design of the Hazelcast Mustang operator interface.
+In this document, we describe the design of the Hazelcast Mustang operator interface, which is based on the Volcano Model.

 ## Relational Operators
 An SQL query is first parsed into a **parse tree**, which is used for syntactic and semantic checking.